PolusAI/microjson/README.md

 ## License

-MicroJSON is licensed under [MIT License](./LICENSE).
+MicroJSON is primarily licensed under the [MIT License](./LICENSE).

+Portions of this project are derived from 'geojson2vt' and are located in 'src/microjson/microjson2vt'.
+These portions are licensed under the [ISC License](./src/microjson/microjson2vt/LICENSE).

 ---

-This project is maintained by Polus AI.
-For any queries or further discussion, please contact [contact details].
+This project is maintained by NovaGen Research Fund.
+For any queries or further discussion, please contact [Novagen](info@novagenresearch.org).